bereket-molla/verxion/README.md

-# verxion
+# VERXION
-Simple version controller reimplementing the basic features of git in java.
+Simple version controller reimplementing the basic features of **git** in java.